Singular they: Use for specific, known people, including non-binary people

 Known individuals may be referred to as they if the individual's gender is unknown to the speaker.

 A known individual may also be referred to as they if the individual is non-binary or genderqueer and considers they and derivatives as appropriate pronouns.
-Several social media applications permit account holders to choose to identify their gender using one of a variety of non-binary or genderqueer options, such as genderfluid, agender, or bigender, and to designate pronouns, including they/them, which they wish to be used when referring to them.
+Several social media applications permit account holders to choose to identify their gender using one of a variety of non-binary or genderqueer options, such as non-binary, genderfluid, agender, or bigender, and to designate pronouns, including they/them, which they wish to be used when referring to them.
 Explicitly designating one's pronouns as they/them increases the chance that people will interpret "they" as singular.
 Though "singular they" has long been used with antecedents such as everybody or generic persons of unknown gender, this use, which may be chosen by an individual, is recent.
 The earliest recorded usage of this sense documented by the Oxford English Dictionary is in a tweet from 2009; the journal American Speech documents an example from 2008 in an article in the journal Women's Studies Quarterly.
 As of 2020, singular they is the most popular pronoun set used by non-binary people.
 Approximately 80% consider it appropriate for themselves.

 The singular they in the meaning "gender-neutral singular pronoun for a known person, as a non-binary identifier" was chosen by the American Dialect Society as their "Word of the Year" for 2015.
 In 2016, the American Dialect Society wrote:

 The vote followed the previous year's approval of this use by The Washington Post style guide, when Bill Walsh, the Post's copy editor, said that the singular they is "the only sensible solution to English's lack of a gender-neutral third-person singular personal pronoun".

-In 2019, the non-binary they was added to Merriam-Webster's dictionary.
+In 2019, the non-binary they was added to Merriam-Webster's dictionary and was named as that year's Word of the Year.
+On January 4, 2020, the American Dialect Society announced they had crowned they, again in this context, Word of the Decade for the 2010s.

 The first non-binary main character on North American television appeared on the Showtime drama series Billions in 2017, with Asia Kate Dillon playing Taylor Mason.
 Both actor and character use singular they.

 Acceptability and prescriptive guidance

 Though both generic he and generic they have long histories of use, and both are still used, both are also systematically avoided by particular groups.

 Style guides that avoid expressing a preference for either approach sometimes recommend recasting a problem sentence, for instance replacing generic expressions with plurals to avoid the criticisms of either party.

-The use of singular they may be more accepted in British English than in American English, or vice versa.
+Sources differ about whether singular they is more accepted in British or American English, with Garner's Modern English Usage stating British English and A Comprehensive Grammar of the English Language stating American English.